 So the printable is actually in black and white so you can color it to match your child’s bedding or hair color and stuff.
 I thought it would be more fun for toddlers to actually see “their things” on the chart.
 And also, there is a girl version and a boy version of the chart with the morning prayer, and then there’s a third version of the chart with no prayer in case you aren’t religious or just don’t want to put that on your chart, and you want to put something else.
 It’s really up to you how you want to do it.
 Which is part of the beauty of it!

-To download my free toddler morning chart printable, click the link below:
+To download my free toddler morning chart printable, click the buttons below:

 I actually had a lot of fun making this, and laminating it only cost like $2, so it is a super cheap little project!
 I hope that it helps out you out if you are struggling with establishing a morning routine for your toddler, because it sure has helped us!